-Do you lock your doors, turn out the lights and put your phone on silent while the craziness goes on outside your door?
+Do you lock your doors, turn out the lights, and put your phone on silent while the craziness goes on outside your door?
 Or, do you do what an awesome, thoughtful individual like yourself does and arm yourself with some tips and tricks on how to make the most of some great deals?

-If you’re on a personal journey to shop ethically and live sustainably (kudos to you!) this can be a stressful time of year and how you choose to act or react to it can have a huge impact.
+If you’re on a personal journey to shop mindfully and live sustainably (kudos to you!), this can be a stressful time of year.
+But how you choose to act or react can have a huge impact.
 Americans are expected to spend an average of $837 on gifts this holiday season.
 During this time, what you’re really doing is voting with your dollar: making crucial decisions as to which companies receive your support and get to continue doing what they’re doing.

-Make a Budget
+1. Make a Budget

 It’s also important to budget out how much you’re willing to spend between Black Friday and Cyber Monday as a timeframe, keeping in mind that there will probably be gift exchanges at work, holiday parties, holiday dinners and everything in between.
-You don’t want to over exert yourself financially, even if you think you’re doing a nice thing for other people!
+You don’t want to over exert yourself financially, even if you think you’re doing a nice thing for other people.

-Create a List of Things You Actually Need
+2. Create a List of Things You Actually Need

-Stock Up on the Essentials
+3. Stock Up on the Essentials

 It may seem like a large expense to buy a year’s worth of shampoo all at once, but the savings you get absolutely add up.
 If it’s product you feel great about using and would use anyway, why not take advantage of the savings while you can?

-Divide and Conquer
+4. Divide and Conquer

 It can be important to have the support of a community that values the same things you do.
-Connect with other ethical, minimally-minded people to help keep each other accountable for your purchases.
+Connect with other eco-friendly, minimally-minded people to help keep each other accountable for your purchases.
 Alternately, if you have friends and family who aren’t quite living that lifestyle yet, you can enlist their help!

-Shop for a Good Cause
+5. Shop for a Good Cause

 Stay Mindful and Be Grateful

 Be mindful, be intentional, be grateful.
-Mute email messages if you’re feeling overwhelmed with all of the offers.
+Mute email messages if you’re feeling overwhelmed with all the offers.
 Relax and enjoy the dinners and events and the time spent with the people you love the most!
 They don’t care if you buy them the newest, fanciest thing.
-Most people just want your time and full attention, so give it to them!
+Most people just want your time and full attention.